-An exchange-traded fund is a collection of dozens or even hundreds of securities such as stocks or bonds, that give an investor access to different markets with a few clicks of a button.
-While this may sound similar to a mutual fund, one big difference is that ETFs are traded on a stock exchange, whereas mutual funds are traded once a day, after markets close.
+An exchange-traded fund is a collection of dozens or even hundreds of securities such as stocks or bonds, that give an investor access to different companies within a single fund.
+ETFs can be a low-cost way to add diversification to a portfolio.

-As of December 2020, there were over $6 trillion of assets invested in ETFs and related products with over $500 billion worth of new money flowing into them last year.
-Some of the largest ETFs, reflect large swathes of the market as a whole, similar to index mutual funds (though there are some differences between the two funds—learn more about ETFs vs index funds).
+Some of the largest ETFs, reflect large swaths of the market as a whole, similar to index mutual funds (though there are some differences between index mutual funds and ETFs).

-ETFs can reflect the judgment of portfolio managers, or formulas investment companies come up with to select stocks or other assets with certain characteristics that make sense in a portfolio.
-There are also ETFs for commodities and leveraged ETFs that can magnify gains—or losses.
+ETFs typically reflect formulas investment companies come up with to select stocks or other assets with certain characteristics that make sense in a portfolio.
+There are also ETFs for commodities and leveraged ETFs that can magnify gains — or losses.